FREMONT GROUP PRIVACY POLICY

 We may disclose other purposes, or update this Privacy Policy, as described below, from time to time.

-CATEGORIES OF THIRD PARTIES WITH WHOM WE SHARE PERSONAL INFORMATION
+CATEGORIES OF PARTIES TO WHOM WE DISCLOSE PERSONAL INFORMATION

-We may, at times, disclose Personal Information we collect to the following categories of third parties, for the purposes identified above, or with your consent:
+We may, at times, disclose Personal Information we collect to the following categories of parties, for the purposes identified above, or for another purpose with your consent:

-• With third parties to manage aspects of your relationship with us and aspects of our business, and to effectuate the uses of Personal Information described in the “How We Use Personal Information We Collect” section above, including third party service providers who access Personal Information about you to perform services on our behalf (including for financial or security reasons).
+• With other parties to manage aspects of your relationship with us and aspects of our business, and to effectuate the uses of Personal Information described in the “How We Use Personal Information We Collect” section above, including service providers who access Personal Information about you to perform services on our behalf (including for financial or security reasons, or who may provide professional advice (for example, lawyers, bankers, accountants and/or consultants)).

 YOUR ACCESS AND CONTROL OVER PERSONAL INFORMATION

-Depending on your jurisdiction, you may have a right to request to access, update, or in certain cases delete your Personal Information that we have collected, used, or disclosed.
-You can do so by filling out this web form, or contacting us by telephone at 1-800-219-0170.
+Depending on your jurisdiction, you may have certain rights with respect to your personal information, including to request to access, update, or in certain cases delete your Personal Information that we have collected, used, or disclosed (further information for California residents can be found in the “California Residents” section below).
+You can exercise your rights by filling out this web form, or contacting us by telephone at 1-800-219-0170.

 CALIFORNIA RESIDENTS

-2. Access the categories and specific pieces of Personal Information Fremont has collected about such resident, the categories of sources from which the Personal Information is collected, the business purpose(s) for collecting the Personal Information, and the categories of third parties with whom Fremont has shared Personal Information.
+(2) Access the categories and specific pieces of Personal Information Fremont has collected about such resident, the categories of sources from which the Personal Information is collected, the business purpose(s) for collecting the Personal Information, and the categories of third parties to whom Fremont has disclosed Personal Information.

-3. Limit the use and disclosure of sensitive Personal information.
-Although this is a right in California, Fremont only uses any sensitive Personal Information we collect purposes permitted by CCPA and for which no opt-out right is required, and therefore, is not required to offer one.
+(3) Limit the use and disclosure of “sensitive” Personal information.
+Although this is a right in California, Fremont only uses any “sensitive” Personal Information we collect for purposes permitted by the CCPA and for which no opt-out right is required, and therefore this right is not applicable.

 Fremont further does not discriminate against our users on the basis of their exercising any of their rights afforded by the CCPA, which is further in accordance with California residents’ rights under that title.